madjugglers/pattern-book/01_maj_pattern_book.md

 Occasionally we invoke passing site swaps to describe patterns.
 For example, 7 club 2-count would be 4p 3 | 3 4p (2<sup>nd</sup> juggler starts with left
 hand).
-There are a number of different site swap notations out there for passing.  *we're not experts in this...cite out, e.g. to Will Murray's page* We use whatever seems to make sense to us at the moment and make no guarantee of consistency.
+There are a number of different site swap notations out there for passing.
+Frankly, most of us are not expert in this  (exceptions, Nick, Graham, Peter, Luke), but we point to some internet resources at the end of the chapter fyi.
+We use whatever seems to make sense to us at the moment and make no guarantee of consistency.

 ## Secret Juggling Code Words and Phrases (Glossary)